20 Easy Money-Saving Tips

 We couldn't pay anything on our credit cards, which we had charged to the hilt just to get by, so they asked us, not too politely, to cut them in half and mail them back.
 Obviously, they closed our accounts.
 Guess, what?
 We lived for many years after that without any credit cards.
 We paid cash for everything.
 If we didn't have the cash, we got along without the item until we had enough money.

 We eventually started our own business, paid off all those credit cards, and avoided bankruptcy.
 Our credit worthiness was ruined (which we eventually rehabilitated), but we learned to live within our means.
-It was quite a learning experience - for my husband and I as well as our children.
+It was a very painful learning experience - for my husband and I as well as our children.

 20 Money Saving Tips

 - The library is free.
 Go there for your entertainment.
 Check out DVD's, music CDs, and books.
 (Actually read together - WOW!
 What a concept!)

 - Stop going out to eat - or go less often.

 - Need a beer?
 Buy less and in smaller quantities.
 Cheap wine can be great too.
 (There are some seriously great wines for under $10/bottle.)